-7. MR ONG SIM HO
+MR ONG SIM HO

-Is an Independent Director of Sunningdale Tech Ltd. He is a practising lawyer specialising in tax laws and is currently running his own law firm, Messrs Ong Sim Ho Advocates & Solicitors.
-He is a member of the Board of AIA Singapore Private Limited, Emirates National Oil Company (Singapore) Pte Ltd, Bluefield Ventures Pte.
+Is an Independent Director of Sunningdale Tech Ltd. He is a tax and private wealth lawyer practising in his law firm, Ong Sim Ho LLC.
+He is a member of the Board of AIA Singapore Private Limited, Emirates National Oil Company (Singapore) Pte Ltd. Bluefield Ventures Pte.
 Ltd. and Bluefield Renewable Energy Pte.
-Ltd. Mr Ong also serves as an Alumni Advisory Board Member at the Nanyang Business School, NTU and a director of Centre for Fathering Ltd. He is an Advocate and Solicitor of the Supreme Court of Singapore, a Barrister-at-Law of Lincoln's Inn, a Fellow of the Institute of Singapore Chartered Accountants and a member of the Singapore Institute of Directors.
+Ltd. Mr Ong also serves as an Alumni Advisory Board Member at the Nanyang Business School, NTU.
+He is an Advocate and Solicitor of the Supreme Court of Singapore, a Barrister-at-Law of Lincoln's Inn, a Fellow of the Institute of Singapore Chartered Accountants and a member of the Singapore Institute of Directors.